oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 6.1.27.5 Vulnerability Notes

-For each item in `/vulnerabilities` it must be tested that the element `notes` exists.
+For each item in `/vulnerabilities` it MUST be tested that the element `notes` exists.

 The relevant values for `/document/category` are: